-Authorised Rep Compliance provides EU Authorized Representative Services (formerly EC) and UK Authorized Representative Services for trading and selling goods in both the European Union and the United Kingdom (UK).
+Authorised Rep Compliance offers comprehensive EU Authorized Representative Services (formerly EC) as well as UK Authorized Representative Services, facilitating the seamless trading and selling of goods within both the European Union and the United Kingdom (UK).

 With more than 25 years experience working with European and UK product legislation, our expert service will provide you with the representation market surveillance authorities and customers expect.